RAIGen: Rare Attribute Identification in Text-to-Image Generative Models: Additional experiments

 \subsection{Majority-suppression does not uniformly amplify minority attributes}

 We illustrate a limitation of majority-attribute suppression using a controlled study on SDXL.
 For each occupation prompt (\textit{``a photo of a doctor''} and \textit{``a photo of a manager''}), we generate 500 images with default sampling and estimate the prevalence of demographic attributes (White, Black, East Asian) using an external attribute annotator.
-We then apply a naive prompt-based suppression intended to reduce the dominant attribute (White).
-Concretely, we add the negative prompt \texttt{``white-race, caucasian, european, blonde''} and re-sample 500 images under the same settings which reduces the frequency of White-presenting subjects to some extent,
+We then apply a naive prompt-based suppression intended to reduce the dominant attribute (White): concretely, we add the negative prompt \texttt{``white-race, caucasian, european, blonde''} and re-sample 500 images under the same settings, which reduces the frequency of White-presenting subjects.

 The results are reported in Figure~\ref{fig:majority_suppression}.
-As expected, default sampling is highly skewed toward White subjects (Doctor: 95.6\%, Manager: 87.0\%), consistent with prior observations \citep{aldahoulAIgeneratedFacesInfluence2025}.
-After applying naive suppression of the dominant attribute, the prevalence of White subjects drops substantially, but the freed probability mass does not translate into a uniform increase across minority groups.
-Instead, it shifts disproportionately toward a subset of minorities (e.g., a sharp increase in Black subjects), while others remain comparatively underrepresented (e.g., only a modest increase in East Asian subjects).
-This pattern indicates that majority suppression alone does not reliably surface or amplify all minority attributes that may be encoded in the model, motivating the need for systematic minority-attribute discovery.
+As expected, default sampling is highly skewed toward White subjects (Doctor: 95.6\%, Manager: 87.0\%), consistent with prior observations~\citep{aldahoulAIgeneratedFacesInfluence2025}.
+After naive suppression of the dominant attribute, the prevalence of White subjects drops substantially, but the freed probability mass does not translate into a uniform increase across minority groups.
+Instead, it shifts disproportionately toward a subset of minorities (e.g., a sharp increase in Black subjects) while others remain comparatively underrepresented (e.g., only a modest increase in East Asian subjects).
+This pattern is the generative-model analogue of the Whac-A-Mole dilemma identified in discriminative settings by~\citet{Li_2023_CVPR, kappiyath2025sebra}: mitigating one dominant factor does not eliminate the broader imbalance, but redistributes it onto a different sub-attribute.
+Single-target suppression therefore does not reliably surface or amplify all minority attributes that may be encoded in the model, motivating the need for systematic minority-attribute discovery before any intervention is applied.